-To develop and implement a 5-year strategic plan for Prevention and Early Intervention services (PEI) and specifies requirements for what the plan must do.
+- To develop and implement a 5-year strategic plan for Prevention and Early Intervention services (PEI) and specifies requirements for what the plan must do. - by the Legislature in 2011.

-► To develop and maintain an implementation plan for Foster Care Redesign, established by the Legislature in 2011.
 It identifies the elements of the plan and requires DFPS annually to update the implementation plan and post it and their progress on the DFPS website.
 Also required, is for DFPS to post on its website the progress it has made toward its goals for implementing Foster Care Redesign.
 TNOYS staff will continue to monitor the roll-out of Foster Care Redesign through our participation in the Public Private Partnership (PPP), as well as continuing our efforts to educate legislative leadership about the successes achieved by Foster Care Redesign in Region 3B and how they can be replicated in other areas of the state.